KobayashiComputing/DailyDues/dev_plan.md

 # Development Plan

 This is the overall plan for how to proceed with this project.
+As ususal, plans seem great until the actual project starts, at which time issues present themselves.
+With that in mind, I have today (Thursday, September 4, 2025) created a separate file named ['dev_report.md'](dev_report.md) which will chronicle (well, more like summarize) what actually happened, rather than what I originally envisioned.

 ## Approach